UK's Labour says Tesco and Next shun local workers

 Cameron is trying to stop an exodus of voters to the anti-immigration UK Independence Party before the 2015 vote.

-Bryant will accuse Tesco of favoring workers from Eastern Europe over British ones and of relocating one of its distribution centers in a way that discouraged local employees to continue working for the firm.
+Bryant will accuse Tesco of favouring workers from Eastern Europe over British ones and of relocating one of its distribution centres in a way that discouraged local employees to continue working for the firm.

 He will also accuse Next of bussing in workers from Poland to skirt British labour laws that would make hiring comparable local workers more expensive.